 The symbolism of doors

 I discovered doors and openings as I walked the Camino across Spain to Santiago in 2012.
-On this 800km walk I developed a love for the beauty of the many diverse and intriguing doors that I passed on my adventure.
-The Camino experience is an opportunity for personal exploration and change and I returned home with a strong desire to incorporate the powerful symbolism of doors and openings into my practice.
+On this 800km walk I developed a love for the beauty of the many diverse and intriguing doors that I passed on my way.
+The Camino experience is a humbling and challenging opportunity for personal exploration and change and I returned home with a strong desire to incorporate the powerful symbolism of doors and openings into my practice.

 Doorways and openings are symbolic structures that have great significance in our daily lives.
 Moving through difficulties or challenges, entering into new spaces and opportunities, leaving sadness, loss, a broken heart - doors and openings provide the transition point to change.

 A great mindfulness exercise utilises doorways as a reminder of where to place attention.
 Our attention loves to play “indoors”.
 Getting lost in an world of worries, judgments, re-runs and fears can rob your attention from the present moment.
 Even wandering off with pleasant thoughts is no remedy.
 Research shows that we are happiest when our attention is present.
 What better reminder to draw your attention back out of your mind than a doorway!
 Every time you pass through a door direct your attention to the present for a moment.
 Leaving your home, getting in and out of your car, into a meeting, out for lunch, visiting a friend, and returning home.
 There are doors everywhere reminding you to pay attention to your world and connect with life.

 Doors were first seen historically in paintings inside Egyptian tombs.
 The ancient Romans had advanced architectural elements and were known to have used single, double, sliding, and folding doors.
 The Roman god Janus was the god of doors and doorways, and also the god of beginnings, endings, transitions, gates, gateways, and time.
 Doors still continue to symbolize all of these elements today.